Nonprofits that are using Salesforce have much to gain by incorporating Pardot into their marketing strategy.

 However, you can still use Pardot at your nonprofit organization if you’re not on Salesforce.
 Check out this article to learn more.

-What Pardot does for marketing teams at nonprofits
+What Pardot does for nonprofit marketing teams

 Pardot works great for small teams, which means it may be ideal for smaller nonprofits with limited resources.
 Beyond connecting teams that use Salesforce by eliminating data silos, Pardot provides nonprofits with the tools they need to nurture prospects throughout long engagement cycles.